Optimal local laws and CLT for the circular Riesz gas: Introduction

-\paragraph{\bf{Fluctuations of Riesz gases in higher dimension}} For $\mathrm{d}\geq 1$ and $s$ smaller than $\mathrm{d}$, the proof of existence of a thermodynamic limit for the Riesz gas is delicate as the energy is long-range.
-It was obtained in \cite{leble2017large} for $s\in (\min(\mathrm{d}-2,0),\mathrm{d})$, leveraging among many other ingredients on an electric formulation of the Riesz energy, see \cite{petrache2017next}, and on a screening procedure introduced in \cite{sandier2012ginzburg} and then improved in \cite{Rougerie2013HigherDC,petrache2017next}.
-The first task to study the fluctuations of higher dimensional long-range Riesz gases is to establish local laws, that is to control the number of points and the energy in cubes of small scales.
-This was done for the Coulomb gas in arbitrary dimension down to the microscopic scale in the paper \cite{Armstrong2019LocalLA} using subadditive and supperadditive approximate energies.
-Due to the lack of convexity, establishing a CLT or even a sub-poissonian rigidity estimate for linear statistics of Riesz gases in arbitrary dimension is a very delicate task.
-In dimension 2, since long-range interactions are overwhelmingly dominant, a CLT for linear statistics with smooth test-functions can be proved, see \cite{leble2018fluctuations,bauerschmidt2016two,leble2017local}, without proving any ``probabilistic cancellation'' on local quantities, but only a ``quenched cancellation'' on some angle term.
-In higher dimension much fewer results are available.
+For $d\geq 1$ and $s$ smaller than $d$, the existence of a thermodynamic limit for the Riesz gas (after extraction of a subsequence) is delicate as the energy is long-range.
+It was obtained in \cite{leble2017large} for $s\in (\min(d-2,0),d)$, leveraging an electric formulation of the Riesz energy, see \cite{petrache2017next}, and a screening procedure introduced in \cite{sandier2012ginzburg} and then improved in \cite{Rougerie2013HigherDC,petrache2017next}.
+The first task to study the fluctuations of higher dimensional long-range Riesz gases is to establish local laws, that is, to control the number of points and the energy in cubes of small scales.
+This was done for the Coulomb gas in arbitrary dimensions down to the microscopic scale in the paper \cite{Armstrong2019LocalLA} using sub-additive and super-additive approximating energies.
+Due to the lack of convexity, establishing a CLT or even a Poissonian rigidity estimate for linear statistics of Riesz gases in arbitrary dimensions is a delicate task.
+In dimension 2, since long-range interactions are overwhelmingly dominant, a CLT for linear statistics with smooth test functions can be proved, see \cite{leble2018fluctuations,bauerschmidt2016two,leble2017local}, without proving any ``probabilistic cancellation'' on local quantities, but only a ``quenched cancellation'' on some angle term.
+Let us finally mention the work \cite{leble2021two} where the 2D Coulomb gas is shown to be hyperuniform, meaning that the variance of the number of points in a ball scales much smaller than the volume.
+The paper \cite{leble2021two} establishes an important quantitative translation invariance property based on refinements of Mermin-Wagner type arguments, see also \cite{thoma2022overcrowding}.
+In higher dimensions, far fewer results are available.
 One can mention the result of \cite{serfaty2020gaussian} which treats the 3D Coulomb gas at high temperature ``under a no phase transition assumption''.
-A simpler variation of the 3D Colomb gas, named \emph{hierarchical} Coulomb gas, has also been investigated in the work \cite{chatterjee2019rigidity}, followed by \cite{ganguly2020ground}.
+A simpler variation of the 3D Coulomb gas, named \emph{hierarchical} Coulomb gas, has also been investigated in the work \cite{chatterjee2019rigidity}, followed by \cite{ganguly2020ground}.